 Videos make good writing prompts, too.
 Ask students to apply the ethics concept from the videos to topics covered in your course.
 Students can dig deeper into the concepts by reading the related case study (or a current event in the news) and answering the case study questions.
 Have students reason through the ethical dimensions presented in each case, and develop strategies to avoid the ethical pitfalls.

 Many of the ethics and leadership concepts covered by Ethics Unwrapped operate in tandem with each other.
 The more you view, the greater your understanding of ethical issues.
-To explore our resources further, watch “related” videos and read their corresponding case studies.
+To explore the resources further, watch “related” videos and read their corresponding case studies.

 Using the Resources in Organizations